Azargithub11/SpringBootCrac-Project/README.md

 docker exec petclinic-app-container  pmap -x 129 | tail -1
 total            5447120  373618  352624       0
 ```

+docker exec: Executes a command inside a running Docker container.
+petclinic-app-container: The name of the container where the command will be executed.
+pmap -x 129: The pmap command with the -x option displays the memory map for the process with PID 129, including details like the virtual memory size, resident set size, and shared memory.
+tail -1: This part of the command takes the output of pmap and shows only the last line, which usually contains the total memory usage summary of the specified process.
+Make sure to verify the PID and container name as they should correspond to valid instances in your Docker environment.

 The second value (373618) is RSS in Kb.

 In addition, you can check the /proc filesystem: